ethfannum1/NFTS_OPENSEA_IPFS/README.md

 Check all this project to learn how to write NFTs and uploading to OpenSea via IPFS.

-Please read the explanations in the contract folder and in the next images.
+Please read the explanations in the contracts folder and in the next images.

 Remember I accept BAT Token tips to this channel.
 Thanks a lot!